Sandalorian/activemq/README.md

-activemq_install
+activemq
 =========
-Downloads and installs activemq.
-Will create a user named activemq which should be used to run the activemq script.
+Downloads activemq 5.15.6 from apache and unpacks to specified activemq_install_dir directory.

+A dedicated user activemq_user is also created and made the ownwer of the unpacked binaries.

+This user can then be used to start activemq.

 Role Variables
 --------------